Skip to main content

 Competitions

 Competitions are not required for Oxford History.
-The examples below are chosen for analytical writing or oral-argument practice, not because Oxford requires or endorses them; where a competition is run by another university or college, such as the Robson History Prize at Trinity College, Cambridge, treat it simply as useful practice rather than an Oxford affiliation.
+The examples below are chosen for analytical writing or oral-argument practice, not because Oxford requires or endorses them; where a competition is run by another university or college, such as the Robson History Prize At Trinity College, Cambridge, treat it simply as useful practice rather than an Oxford affiliation.

 1. Julia Wood History Essay Competition — tests independent historical essay writing, argument formation, research and referencing.
 Prepare by picking a sharply framed historical question, reading beyond the school textbook, comparing interpretations and keeping the essay focused on a defensible argument.

-2. John Locke Institute Global Essay Prize - History — tests analytical essay writing, independent thought, breadth of reading and persuasive reasoning on historical questions.
+2. John Locke Institute Global Essay Prize — History, tests analytical essay writing, independent thought, breadth of reading and persuasive reasoning on historical questions.
 Prepare by answering the set question directly, defining key terms, using examples selectively and revising for clarity rather than trying to cover too much.

 3. Robson History Prize — tests extended historical argument, independent reading and engagement with modern politics or world-affairs themes through a historical lens.
 Prepare by choosing a question early, building a reading list with historiographical contrast and using references consistently within the word limit.